-Equity is essentially the difference between the current appraised value of your home and the balance of your mortgage.
+Equity is the difference between the current appraised value of your home and the balance of your mortgage.
 If you have a second mortgage, or a loan against your mortgage, you’ll need to subtract that as well.

-The CLTV is calculated by taking your current mortgage balance plus your potential home equity loan amount, then dividing that number by your home value.
-The lower the CLTV, the better.
+The CLTV is calculated by taking your current mortgage balance(s) plus your potential home equity loan amount, then dividing that number by your home value.

 For example, say your home is valued at $300,000.
 You have $120,000 remaining on your mortgage.
 That means you have $180,000 in home equity.
 If you desire to borrow $75,000 of that through a home equity loan, your CLTV would be as follows: